ThorbenKuck/NetCom2/README.md

 __Version 1.0 will be released on the 30th of march.__

-Once Version 1.0 is released, it will be published at [Twitter](https://twitter.com/ThorbenKu) and potentially on [Google+](https://plus.google.com/u/0/+ThorbenKuck).
+Once Version 1.0 is released, it will be published on [Twitter](https://twitter.com/ThorbenKu) and potentially on [Google+](https://plus.google.com/u/0/+ThorbenKuck).

 Preparations are mildly needed.
 Since all Versions 0.x are beta-versions, you will need to look close, whether or not, you import the correct class/interface.
-No other major-breaks, appart from logical package-relocations, have been introduced.
-All interfaces are still the same, some have just changed theire location.
+No other major-breaks, apart from logical package-relocations, have been introduced.
+All interfaces are still the same, some have just changed their location.

-The only thing that realy did change in interfaces is, that methods annotated with @Deprecated have been removed!
-No Exceptions!
+**All methods, annotated with <code>@Deprecated</code> have been removed!
+No Exceptions!**

-Appart from relocations, this Version fixes some bugs, that no one had discovered yet.
+Apart from relocations, this Version fixes some bugs, that no one had discovered yet.

 The APIs had been worked out and tested in 450 Tests.

 #### What comes next?

-First of, we would like to get this framework out there.
-Future changes are not planed yet, tho we have some ideas.
+First off, we would like to get this framework out there.
+Future changes are not planned yet, though we have some ideas.
 But note, it is not certain, whether or not, they will be added.
 We are looking for a board, to provide you with a way of suggesting new additions to this framework.

 Found a bug?
 Missing a Test?
 Report it as a [issue](https://github.com/ThorbenKuck/NetCom2/issues).
+Don't know where to start?
+Look at the [github-wiki](https://github.com/ThorbenKuck/NetCom2/wiki), in particular the examples.
 Have Problems starting?
-Look at the [github-wiki](https://github.com/ThorbenKuck/NetCom2/wiki) or post on [StackOverflow](https://stackoverflow.com/questions/ask?tags=java+NetCom2) and add the NetCom2 tag.
+Post your question on [StackOverflow](https://stackoverflow.com/questions/ask?tags=java+NetCom2) and add the NetCom2 tag.
-If you are having some other trouble with NetCom2, please also turn to StackOverflow.
+If you are having any other trouble with NetCom2, please also turn to StackOverflow.

 ----